 Well, you can.
-So if you are interested in cutting back on your carbs, or if you just love the taste of cauliflower, then you’ll be happy to know that it can be grown indoors.
+So if you are interested in cutting back on your carbs, or if you just love the taste of cauliflower, then you’ll be happy to know that cauliflower can be grown indoors.

 You may not think of growing potatoes indoors, but you certainly can do it.
 Basically, you just plant them in a deeper pot with potting soil over the potatoes.

 Then you wait patiently as the plants grow under grow lights.
-Obviously, this is not a vegetable with a quick harvest, but it is still nice to be able to grow potatoes year round if you desire.
+Obviously, this is not a vegetable with a quick harvest, but it is still nice to be able to grow potatoes year-round if you desire.

+Other veggies to grow indoors are peppers.
 You probably wouldn’t have guessed that peppers make a good plant for your windowsill, but surprisingly they do.

-So if you’d like to try to grow bell peppers, jalapeno peppers, or banana peppers indoors, then as long as you have a sunny window you should be good to go.
+If you’d like to try to grow bell peppers, jalapeno peppers, or banana peppers indoors, then as long as you have a sunny window you should be good to go.

 Radishes are a great vegetable to grow indoors.
-They don’t take long from planting to harvest which is great for people that like to enjoy their harvest quickly.
+They don’t take long from planting to harvest, which is great for people that like to enjoy their harvest quickly.

 So if you are looking for something that you can plant and it will provide fresh produce in a short amount of time, then you might really want to give radishes some consideration.